Three UN observers and a translator wounded in south Lebanon, peacekeeping mission says

 Israel's shelling of Lebanon has killed nearly 270 Hezbollah fighters, but has also killed around 50 civilians - including children, medics and journalists - and hit both UNIFIL and the Lebanese army.

-The U.N. technical observer mission, which is unarmed and known as UNTSO, monitors the demarcation line between Lebanon and Israel.
-UNIFIL is an armed peacekeeping mission.
+The U.N.'s Special Coordinator for Lebanon, Joanna Wronecka, said in a statement that she was "saddened" to learn of the injuries and that the incident served as "another reminder of the urgent need to return to a cessation of hostilities across the Blue Line".

+The U.S. and other countries have sought to secure a diplomatic resolution to the exchanges of fire between Hezbollah and Israel.
+Hezbollah said it will not halt fire before a ceasefire is implemented in Gaza.

-(Reporting by Maya Gebeily in Beirut and Maayan Lubell in JerusalemEditing by William Maclean and Frances Kerry)
+(Reporting by Maya Gebeily in Beirut and Maayan Lubell in Jerusalem; Additional reporting by Gwladys FoucheEditing by William Maclean, Frances Kerry and Giles Elgood)